toladata/Knowledgebase/en/12-learn-toladata/about-this-course.md

 ---

-This course will you a comprehensive overview of all functions and functionalities of TolaData in 7 easy lessons.
+This course will give you a comprehensive overview of all functions and functionalities of TolaData in 7 easy lessons.

 In addition, at the end of the course there's a "Train your team" section.
-You might find it helpful in planning a training for TolaData in your team or organization.
+You might find it helpful in planning a training on TolaData in your team or organization.

 ### Who is this course for?